 Conclusions

 The activity focused on the established data flows to ensure both State of Environment (SoE) priority data flows and established data flows of the WFD and other EU Water Directives to be updated in a more consistent way in the mid and long-term.
 The review is being used to prepare specifications for the new SoE data model, which is required for the WISE 2.0 SoE data request in 2015.
 Based on the results of the above analyses the determinants which are presented in the Annex shall be reported under WISE SoE in the future.
-The changes in the SoE data flows will be presented and discussed at the Freshwater Eionet Workshop in June 2015.
+The changes in the SoE data flows were presented and discussed at the Freshwater Eionet Workshop in June 2015.